 As well as the African elephant, cape buffalo, impala, hyena, giraffe, zebra, gazelle and wildebeest with lion and cheetah among the big cats that roam the area.
 It is most famous for its large herds of elephants.

 In the dry bush country towards Namanga you can find two interesting antelopes.
-The long-necked gerenuk (giraffe-necked antelope) and the fringe-eared oryx.
-In addition are smaller animals such as; black-faced vervet monkey and yellow baboon, black-backed jackals, spotted hyena, and bat-eared foxes; which are often seen basking in the sun outside their dens.
+The long necked gerenuk (giraffe necked antelope) and the fringe-eared oryx.
+In addition are smaller animals.
+Such as: black-faced vervet monkey and yellow baboon, black-backed jackals, spotted hyena, and bat-eared foxes.
+Which are often seen basking in the sun outside their dens.

 You’ll explore the park on normal game drives, mountain biking, walking safaris, or horseback.
 Horse riding safaris are a big draw card in this area.